RehanyTamas/Udemx_homework/README.md

 Jenkins job
 - The mentioned jenkins job is having problem cloning the private repo due to authorization problems.
 - The code for it can be found in the 'docker_job.groovy' file, in the 'jenkins_master' folder.
-- If it would work it could accessef from 'http://localhost:9005/'
+- If it would work it could accessed from 'http://localhost:9005/'